Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: OPTIMAL DIFFERENTIALLY PRIVATE RANDOMIZED RESPONSE DESIGNS

-where $p$ may be either a scalar or a vector, depending on the design.
-Here, $\beta$ denotes the Type II error rate, so that $1-\beta$ represents the power of the test.
 In this formulation, for each feasible $p$ satisfying $\varepsilon(p) \leq c$, we identify the minimum sample size $n$ required to achieve the desired power.
 The optimal solution $(n^*, p^*)$ is the pair that yields the smallest such $n$.
-Notably, the minimum sample size may be attained for a value of $p$ that is not the largest feasible $p$ permitted by the privacy constraint.
-The joint optimization problem described in (\ref{eq:joint_optimization}) can be solved by the following binary search Algorithm \ref{Algo:joint_optimization}.
+The optimization problem described in (\ref{eq:optimum_n_p}) can be solved by the following binary search Algorithm \ref{Algo:joint_optimization}.

 In many practical randomized response surveys, the sample size $n$ is often determined in advance due to limitations imposed by budget, logistics, or regulatory requirements.
 For instance, the number of participants may be restricted by available resources, administrative decisions, or ethical review board approvals.
-Consequently, $n=n_0$ is treated as a fixed parameter in the subsequent design optimization, and attention is focused on identifying the optimal design parameter $p$ that meets the power and feasibility constraints.
-Specifically, we solve
+Consequently, $n=n_0$ is treated as a fixed parameter in the subsequent design optimization, and attention is focused on identifying the optimal design parameter $p$ that maximizes the power and meets feasibility constraints.
+Given a privacy budget $c>0$ and the feasible set of privacy budget $\mathbb{P}(c)$ defined in (\ref{eq:privacy_budget-set}), the optimal design parameter is

-In (\ref{eq:single_para_p_optimization}), for a fixed sample size $n = n_0$, it may occur that there is no value of $p$ that satisfies the privacy constraint $\varepsilon(p) \leq c$ and achieves statistical power at least $1 - \beta$.
+In (\ref{eq:single_para_p_optimization}), for a fixed sample size $n = n_0$, it may occur that there is no value of $p$ that satisfies the privacy constraint $\varepsilon(p) \leq c$ and achieves a given statistical power at least $1 - \beta$.
 This situation arises when the prescribed privacy budget $c$ is too stringent relative to the available sample size $n_0$, making it impossible to select a $p$ that yields sufficient statistical power.
-In such cases, one may need to consider relaxing the privacy constraint, increasing the sample size, or accepting a lower power level.
+In such cases, one may need to relax the privacy constraint, increase the sample size, or accept a lower power level.

+In some settings, the sample size is fixed, and the objective is to maintain power at least $1-\beta$ while minimizing the privacy budget.
+In that case, the optimal design parameter(s) can be obtained by first identifying the set of values of parameters that achieve the target power for the given sample size $n_0$, and then selecting from that set the parameter(s) that minimize the privacy budget.
+Define the feasible set of $p$ for a given desired power of $1-\beta$ and fixed sample size $n_0$ as